DavidRaab/Sq/README.md

     perldoc Seq

-You can also look for information at:
+You can also look for information at [my Blog on Perl Seq](https://davidraab.github.io/tags/perl-seq/)

 # AUTHOR